microsoft/Project-Yellowstone-Documentation/business-central/sales/sales-landing-page.md

 ## Use Cases

-TO DO //**For the leadership team**

 **Target Audience**

 - Executives
 - Directors
 - Other high-level decision makers

-**Example Scenario:** The CEO of the company wants to monitor the sales performance of the organization on a monthly basis.
-They want to see a high-level view of the invoiced sales amounts across the first quarter of the fiscal year.
-With the [Period-Over-Period Growth](#TODO) report, the CEO can easily filter and track the sales growth for the desired period.
+**Example Scenario:** To prepare for a sales performance meeting, the CEO reviews the [Period-Over-Period Growth](#TODO) report for the current fiscal year.
+They can quickly see that sales growth has slowed as the year progressed, outlined by the declining [Period-over-Period Growth %](#TODO) metric.
+To better understand this trend the CEO begins to filter the report by several key dimensions such as Region and Item Category, quickly identifying underperforming combinations.
+This analysis allows them to bring new insights to the board and begin building a strategic plan to address the underperforming areas.

 ---